turingschool/backend-curriculum-site/module1/lessons/beginner_enumerables.markdown

 #### Independent Practice

-The method below returns an array of the brothers names in all caps; your job is to write one using the `map` method.
-(Touch an `enums_practice.rb` file in your M1 directory and write the code in that file)
+The method below returns an array of the brothers names in all caps; your job is to write one using the `map` method in your notebook.

 ```ruby
 def kennedy_brothers